huggingface/blog/patchtsmixer.md

 ## Target data `ETTh2` full finetune

 We can do a full model finetune (instead of probing the last linear layer as shown above) on the `train` part of the target data to see a possible `test` performance improvement.
+The code looks similar to the linear probing task above, except that we are not freezing any parameters.

 ```python